 - Depending on the language, some characters may be prohibited in the name pronunciation field; for example, languages using the Latin alphabet must contain only lower-case alphabetic characters, spaces between words, possessive apostrophes (for example, Sam's science trivia), or periods used in abbreviations (for example, a. b. c.).
 Other characters such as numbers must be spelled out, for example, twenty one.

-- Names must be easy to pronounce correctly and be phonetically distinct to avoid being misinterpreted as similar sounding words and other app names (within the same language).
+- Names must be easy to pronounce correctly and be phonetically distinct to avoid being misinterpreted as similar sounding words and other Action names (within the same language).
 Don't use names that are phonetically similar to ones prohibited by these policies, such as vulgar, offensive, generic, or common names (even if spelt them differently).

 In evaluating these policies, we consider the pronunciation of the word, how it’s spelled in the console, and the commonly accepted way to spell the pronounced word (if there is one).

-You app's invocation name must be a phonetic version of its display name.
+You Action's invocation name must be a phonetic version of its display name.
 The only permitted differences are: punctuation, spaces, and using numerals vs. spelling out numbers and ordinals (such as three vs. 3 or third vs. 3rd).

 - Avoid using excessive, repetitive, or unrelated keywords or references.

-We don't allow actions that directly or indirectly engage in or benefit from promotional practices that are deceptive or harmful to users or the developer ecosystem.
-This includes actions that engage in the following behavior:
+We don't allow Actions that directly or indirectly engage in or benefit from promotional practices that are deceptive or harmful to users or the developer ecosystem.
+This includes Actions that engage in the following behavior:

 - Engaging in unsolicited promotion via SMS services.